-Suboxone is a medication that’s typically tapered off within a few weeks so people’s bodies return to normal, and then they can begin treatment.
+Suboxone is a medication that is typically tapered off within a few weeks so people’s bodies return to normal, and then they can begin treatment.
 For those with a severe dependency and have a problem with chronic relapse, buprenorphine or methadone may be used for more of a long-term treatment plan.
-Although some question the long-term use of these medications, statistics have proven that they’ve decreased the number of heroin overdoses as well as crime rates in cities that have methadone clinics.
+Although some question the long-term use of these medications, statistics have proven that they have decreased the number of heroin overdoses as well as crime rates in cities that have methadone clinics.

 Get Addiction Help From Serenity House Detox & Recovery

 If you or someone you love is struggling with a heroin addiction, allow Serenity House Detox & Recovery to help you through withdrawal by providing you with a medical detox process.
 We provide a number of treatment programs to help your or your loved one overcome addiction once and for all.
 Some of these programs include:

 - Evidence-based therapy program

 - Cognitive-behavioral therapy program

 - Dialectical behavior therapy program

 Our goal is to help you feel safe and comfortable throughout detoxification so you can begin treatment and learn a better way to live.
 Reach out to us today by calling 866.294.5306 and speaking to an addiction expert.
 Addiction does not have to control your life any longer.